benjamin-young/py_conv_engine/README.md

 code for analysing the effect of single event upsets in a convolution engine on the accuracy of the convolutional neural network inference.

 # Convolution Engine Design
+In the convolution engine used in this design, filters are preloaded into the engine row by row.
+Then the layers of inputs are broadcast to each PE.
+Each PE performs a multiplication between the filter value and pixel value and sends the output to adder which accumulates the output from the PEs in each row.

 ![conv_engine](https://user-images.githubusercontent.com/8210731/145269247-fe16a1ad-f258-41fc-990c-fd52d06e90df.png)

 # Fault Tolerance Design